FACTBOX-Soccer-Brazil's Confederations Cup stadiums

 Capacity: 46,000

-The Arena Pernambuco will be delivered on April 14 and the first test game one month later will be between the workers who built the stadium.
-The northeastern city of Recife is one of Brazil's footballing hotbeds, with three big clubs.
-Nautico and Sport have been yo-yo teams rising and falling from the first division in recent years but Santa Cruz is bigger than both - the third division side regularly draws crowds of more than 35,000.
-Nautico has signed a deal to play there and their rivals could follow.
+The Arena Pernambuco was officially opened on May 20 by President Dilma Rousseff and tested with a game between the workers who built the stadium.
+The northeastern city of Recife is one of Brazil's soccer hotbeds, with three big clubs.
+Nautico and Sport have been erratic teams, rising and falling from the first division in recent years, but Santa Cruz is bigger than both - the third division side regularly draws crowds of more than 35,000.
+Nautico has signed a deal to play there and its rivals could follow.
 The stadium will host three Confederations Cup games: Spain-Uruguay on June 16, Italy-Japan on June 19, Uruguay-Tahiti on June 23.

 FONTE NOVA, SALVADOR